2017 Georgia State Panthers football team

 The 2017 Georgia State Panthers football team represented Georgia State University (GSU) in the 2017 NCAA Division I FBS football season.
 The Panthers were led by first-year head coach Shawn Elliott.
+He was hired in December 2016 ahead of the 2017 season.
 The season marked the first in which they played in the newly acquired Georgia State Stadium, a renovated Turner Field with artificial turf and a 22,000 person capacity.
 The season was the Panthers' fifth in the Sun Belt Conference and eighth since starting football.
 The Panthers finished the season 7–5, 5–3 in Sun Belt play to finish in fourth place.
 They received an invite to the Cure Bowl, where Georgia State defeated Western Kentucky for the Panthers' first bowl win in program history.

-Previous season

-In 2016, the Panthers regressed from their previous season, managing a 3–9 season.
-By their penultimate game, the university fired previous head coach Trent Miles.
-At the same time, the Panthers ended their tenure at the Georgia Dome, with a new on-campus stadium, Georgia State Stadium, being built out of the former Turner Field.

 Offseason

-2017 NFL Draft
+2017 NFL draft

 Panthers picked in the 2017 NFL Draft:

 Recruits

 As of December 21, 2016, the Panthers have a total of 20 recruits committed.
 Eight are three-star recruits.